Custom Rules

 You should be familiar with ESLint's developer guide and Development > Architecture before writing custom rules.

-in your ESLint configuration, custom ESLint rules generally work the same way for JavaScript and TypeScript code.
+As long as you are using @typescript-eslint/parser as the parser in your ESLint configuration, custom ESLint rules generally work the same way for JavaScript and TypeScript code.

 The main two changes to custom rules writing are: